OUR PURPOSE

 Our Purpose

+At scientific conferences, most speakers begin with both definitions of key terms and a disclaimer or affiliation statement.
+Many find it is also helpful to provide motivation for the work, goals for the research or presentation, what benefits the study will bring, and where can we go from here.
 Because we are accustomed to beginning presentations this way, we will carry on the practice here.
 Currently, the main definitions we need a clear understanding about are “faith,” “belief,” “truth,” “worldview beliefs,” and “tolerance.”
-Below are the definitions we use, and the reasoning for using these definitions is provided in Frequently Asked Questions Frequently Asked Questions.
+Below are the definitions we use, and the reasoning for using these definitions is provided in Frequently Asked Questions

 • Faith – Belief, trust, or confidence in someone or something based on specific reasons